elnino04/bibleRef.js/README.md

 	</script>
 ```

+To use/contribute other online Bible configurations, check out the [wiki page](https://github.com/JoahG/bibleRef.js/wiki/Other-configurations).

 #####Render Format

 bibleRef.js also allows you to specify what format the Bible Reference should be displayed in.
 The desired format should be stored in the `render` attribute.